nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * *a.
 User input the wrong command.

 	* *a1.
 HelloFile shows the error message and direct the user to enter the user help command.

 	    Use case ends.
 <br />

+**UseCase ID: UC08**

+**Use Case: Find a tag/label**

+**MSS**

+1. User request to find a tag/label from the given keyword
+2. HelloFile recognize the keyword is associated with existing tag/label.
+3. HelloFile show the result to the user

+    Use case ends

+**Extensions**

+* *2a.
+HelloFile cannot associate keyword with any tag/label.

+    * *2a1.
+HelloFile will show nothing on the list.

+        Use case resumes from step 1

+* *a.
+User input the wrong command.

+	* *a1.
+HelloFile shows the error message and direct the user to enter the user help command.

+	    Use case ends.

 *{More to be added}*